bat-z/bat-z/README.md

 <details>
 <summary>DISLIKES !</summary>

 1. I'm very afraid of heights, and I have misophonia. for basic, like loud chewing, slurping, heavy breathing, or things like that upsets me.
-I don't like fireworks either.
+I like fireworks, but I hate the way they sound.
 I get anxious whenever I hear them outside.
  I don't like the smell of the banana.

 2. actual gore and fictional gore scare the shit out of me. small blood is perfctly fine but i pefer the pink fictional one.